Ravnur-Inc/ams-api-replacement-demo-app/docs/streaming-domains.md

 ## How to Use a Custom Domain with the RMS Front Door?

 * Create a CNAME record for the alias host domain so that it points to the RMS native front door endpoint: "fd-{unique string}.{AFD DNS subdomain}.azurefd.net".
-Documentation on how to create and map a CNAME is here: Add a custom domain to Azure Front Door.
+How to Get the RMS Front Door Domain you can find [here]({#rms-front-door-domain}).
+Documentation on how to create and map a CNAME is here: [Add a custom domain to Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain#create-a-cname-dns-record).
 * Make an RMS support request (by email) to add your custom domain name to the RMS front door.
 Provide RMS support with your domain name and RMS resource group.

 ## How to Update the RMS Streaming Domain Name?